Last Updated: July 12 2021

 When sending information to an accounting package, simPRO flags updated or new records in your customer and catalogue card files to be pushed to accounting package.
 Once the information is sent, the flag is removed, ensuring that the same information is not sent again.
 If you wish to keep different companies’ accounting data files separate, we strongly recommend that you do not share customers or catalogues.

 Finally, if you are using QuickBooks or Xero, you need to ensure the correct accounting file is open when you post data across from simPRO.
 Otherwise, the data may be sent to the wrong company file, or errors may be received.
-Learn more in Multi-Company Setup.
+Learn more in How to Use Multi-Company.

 When you are running multiple business and legal entities within a Multi-company setup in simPRO and those integrate with multiple accounting packages or databases, there should be no sharing options selected.

 As reporting is often centrally controlled in a head office, most simPRO reports offer a filter to report by one or more of the companies within your Multi-company build.
 If you are a user with access to several companies, you are able to filter reports according to any of these companies, regardless of the company you are currently using.

 If you are sharing all feature collections and you have not yet invoiced the job, you can move a job to a different company.
 Simply open the job, then go to Details > Settings > Options > Job Setup > Optional and select the required Company from the drop-down list.

 If no feature collections are being shared, then jobs cannot be transferred from one company to another within a Multi-company build.

 We can imagine some cases where this functionality would appeal to our clients, for example, when the data has been incorrectly entered against the wrong company, or if you would like the workflow to move to another company.
 Unfortunately, the complexity of data associated with any job and the differences between your individual companies make it infeasible to perform such a transfer without significant and costly customisations.